patdie421/A2-portdoubler-romemulator/README.md

 (usefull information can be fund here : https://grokipedia.com/page/apple_ii_peripheral_cards)

 # Rom emulation card
 The rom is activated when a jumper is set on JP4.
-Current version can only by used for Apple II deadtest ROM.
+Current version can only be used for Apple II deadtest ROM.
 Work is in progress to emulate all functionalities of Apple Rom Emulator Card (050-0009-01)  (https://mirrors.apple2.org.za/Apple%20II%20Documentation%20Project/Interface%20Cards/ROM%20Cards/Apple%20ROM%20Emulator%20Card/Photos/Apple%20ROM%20Card%20with%20ROM%20-%20Front.jpg))

 2764 or 27128 Eprom (or pinout equivalent) can be used.
 Check Adrian's documentation for burning the ROM.
 Not that for 8K ROM (2764) you have to load into address $1800 or for 16K ROM (27128) to $3800.